This is the latest version of the Department for the Economy Fraud Policy which was last updated in March 2023.

-The department’s HR Business Partnering team will provide strategic advice to managers and staff and there is a dedicated Resourcing and Employee Relations team which will provide advice on individual cases and general policies.
+The department’s HR Business Partnering team will provide strategic advice to managers and staff and there is a dedicated Resourcing and Employee Relations team who will provide advice on individual cases and general policies.

 NICS HR will be responsible for considering and / or taking: